mdsaif0405/Chathub./README.md

 # ChatHub: A Chatting Web Application

 ChatHub is a feature-rich web application that allows users to communicate with each other in real-time.
-The application is built using PHP, JavaScript, and AJAX, and includes many useful features such as one-to-one chatting, group chatting, friend lists, and blocking.
+The application is built using PHP, JavaScript, and AJAX, and includes many useful features such as one-to-one chatting, group chatting, friend lists, blocking, managing profile, viewing profile, and password reset.

 ## Features